Shaun Suisham: St. Louis Rams

-Second stint with the Pittsburgh Steelers (2010–2015)
+Pittsburgh Steelers (second stint)

 2010 season

 On November 16, 2010, Suisham signed with the Pittsburgh Steelers after a tryout, as Jeff Reed had poor outings throughout the 2010 season.
 On November 28, Suisham kicked four 40+ yard field goals (45, 46, 48, and 41 yards) against Buffalo, including the game-winning kick in overtime.
 No other player in NFL history had kicked four field goals of 40 yards or longer, including an OT game-winner, in one game, but he did it twice.
-He had a 5 field goal effort of 40+ yards for the Redskins in a 23-20 overtime victory over the Jets in 2007.
+He had a 5 field goal effort of 40+ yards for the Redskins in a 23–20 overtime victory over the Jets in 2007.

-On December 5, Suisham made two field goals in the Steelers 13-10 victory against the Baltimore Ravens.
+On December 5, Suisham made two field goals in the Steelers 13–10 victory against the Baltimore Ravens.
 He also handled the punting duties for the Steelers after Daniel Sepulveda tore his ACL.
 On December 12, he made three field goals in the Steelers' victory over the Bengals.

 Suisham finished the regular season 14 of 15 on field goal attempts, with his only miss coming from 41 yards out in Week 16 against the Carolina Panthers.

 On January 15, 2011, Suisham missed a 43-yard field goal in the divisional playoff round, the first postseason miss by a Steelers kicker since Jeff Reed's rookie year of 2002.

 On February 6, He converted a 33-yard field goal and missed a 52-yard field goal in Super Bowl XLV.
 The Steelers lost 31–25 to the Green Bay Packers.

 2011 season

 On September 25, Suisham made a 38-yard game-winning field goal against the Indianapolis Colts with 4 seconds remaining in the 4th quarter.

-The Steelers lost to the San Francisco 49ers 20-3 on December 19, 2011, and the only scoring by Pittsburgh came from Suisham's 51-yard field goal in the second quarter.
+The Steelers lost to the San Francisco 49ers 20–3 on December 19, 2011, and the only scoring by Pittsburgh came from Suisham's 51-yard field goal in the second quarter.
 However, Suisham missed a 48-yard attempt wide left.